-Environmental footprint In 2019, Polus removed all plastic water bottles from its office and replaced them with refillable glass bottles.
-Visitors are now offered water from glass bottles.
-In 2020, the company moved to an office that is BREEAM certified.
+Environmental footprint In 2019, Polus removed all plastic water bottles from its office and replaced them with refillable glass bottles available to staff and visitors.
+In 2020, the company moved to an office that is BREEAM-certified.
 The building also uses electricity from renewable sources.
 In 2021, we engaged ClimatePartner UK Limited to measure the firm's carbon footprint and to assist in achieving carbon neutrality at the firm level.
+To date, we have completed the measurement of our corporate carbon footprint for 2019, and from 2021 to 2023, which includes scopes 1 and 2 and aspects of scope 3, such as staff commuting and business travel.